bancobpi/style-guide/docs/specification-rules/schema.md

  statusInactive | boolean | true or false | BAD example status | enumeration | active, inactive, suspended | GOOD example

-## validate-string-type-different-string
+## bpi-validate-string-type-different-string

-Validate if the attribute contains the word type, if yes, if it is different from the type string.
+Attributes that contain the word "type" must be of type string.

-The attribute that contains the word type, maybe it could be a string and contain a description and not just a number.
+If not, attributes with the word "type" will have values with no clear meaning, like for example a number.

 Example: